-When it's time for an elderly loved one with dementia or Alzheimer’s to move to a retirement home for better memory support and assisted living services, it’s important to consider a senior care provider’s ownership and mission when making your selection.
+When it's time for an elderly loved one with dementia or Alzheimer’s to move to a retirement home for better memory support and assisted living services, it’s essential to consider a senior care provider’s ownership and mission when making your selection.

-Here in Louisville (and indeed throughout Kentucky), there are for-profit, corporate-owned nursing homes and not-for-profit, often faith-based retirement communities.
+In Louisville (and indeed throughout Kentucky), there are for-profit, corporate-owned nursing homes and not-for-profit, often faith-based retirement communities.
 Each type comes with pros and cons.

 Today, let’s take a look at the differences between the two so that you and your family will be well-informed when you make a decision about placement for your older loved one.